NicollasHolz/basic-discordbot/README.md

-# Little project for a discord bot in javascript
+# A little project for a basic discord bot in javascript